We’re here to help

 St John’s puts great emphasis on the importance of pastoral care.
 We are here to help in times of specific need, and for ongoing support – practically, prayerfully and in friendship.
 We have a team of people who are ready to talk with you, in confidence, about whatever you need to share.

 Who do I contact?

 Our main point of contact is Anne Greaves.
 You can get in contact with her via the church office.
-Alternatively, if you would prefer your initial contact to be via email, you can contact the church via the main office contact details, and our office manager will forward your message to the most appropriate person.
+Alternatively, if you would prefer your initial contact to be via email, you can contact the church via the main office contact details, and our church administrator will forward your message to the most appropriate person.

 Who are the pastoral team?

 Our pastoral team is made up of the following people:

 - Anne Greaves – overseeing all areas of pastoral care, and a focus on older people, non-churched people, home and hospital visits

 - Judith Chidlow – hospital and home visiting

 - Diana Jones – ‘Young at Heart’ group

 Whilst these roles have been generally defined, they are not set in stone and care needs will be shared out to the most appropriate person for individual situations.